MIT-Senseable-City-Lab/octopus-documentation/docs/run/case3.md

 2. **Memory**

-Memory plays a pivotal role in embedded machine learning projects.
+Memory plays a pivotal role in embedded machine-learning projects.
 The Nicla Vision board includes up to 16 MB of QSPI Flash for storage purposes.
 However, it's important to note that machine learning inferences primarily utilize the MCU's SRAM.
 The STM32H747, which is shared by both processors, offers only 1MB of SRAM.
 Additionally, this MCU comes with 2MB of FLASH memory, which is mainly used for storing code.

 3. **Sensors**